xue2sheng/GenealogicalTree/README.md

 @enduml
 --->

-No doubt this approach is an overkill for a pet project but it's way more realistic for big, long C++ ones.
+No doubt this approach is an overkill for a pet project but it's way more realistic for big, long ones.